-Additionally, certain food waste generators are required to recover edible food to avoid landfill disposal.
+Additionally, SB 1383 requires certain food waste generators to recover edible food to avoid landfill disposal.
+Tier 1 food waste generators are to be recovering edible food by 2022, and Tier 2 food waste generators are required to be recovering edible food by 2024.
 A property owner, manager, or business operator, is required to provide employees convenient access to organic recycling bins with proper signage, and provide regular training and monitoring.
 Failure to comply with the requirements of SB 1383 will subject facilities to the required penalties as established by the law.